CodeYourFuture/CYF-Workshops/git-day-1/README.md

 - ⏲️ 10 mins
 - A volunteer will need to facilitate this section

-A volunteer will need to navigate through the steps in the previous section with directions from the group.
+A volunteer will now need to navigate with directions from the group.
+Go through the git commit steps together.
-Also time for clarification questions too.
+Also use this time for clarifying questions.

 ## 🫸 Pushing